-If you are leaving your vehicle dormant for more than 21 days, you may want to take steps to protect your battery.
-You may:
+If you are storing your vehicle for more than 21 days, we recommend that you take the following steps to minimize the drain on your vehicle's battery:

-- Remove Cartridge fuse #J13 in the Integrated Power Module (Fuses) labeled Ignition-Off Draw (IOD) and store it in a safe location within the fuse box. - Or, disconnect the negative cable from the battery. - Anytime you store your vehicle, or keep it out of service (i.e., vacation) for two weeks or more, run the air conditioning system at idle for about five minutes in the fresh air and high blower setting.
+- Disconnect the negative cable from battery. - Any time you store your vehicle or keep it out of service (i.e., vacation) for two weeks or more, run the air conditioning system at idle for about five minutes in the fresh air and high blower setting.
 This will ensure adequate system lubrication to minimize the possibility of compressor damage when the system is started again.